GriffinCanCode/ArtificialOS/docs/apps/native-apps-dev-guide.md

 ## Overview

-Native apps are **full React applications** with complete freedom to:
+Native apps are full React applications with complete freedom to:
-- ✅ Use any npm packages
+- Use any npm packages
-- ✅ Write custom React components
+- Write custom React components
-- ✅ Use any CSS/styling solution
+- Use any CSS/styling solution
-- ✅ Implement any architecture (MVC, Flux, etc.)
+- Implement any architecture

-**Unlike Blueprint apps**, native apps:
+**Key Distinction from Blueprint Apps:**
-- ❌ Do NOT use prebuilt components
+- Native apps do NOT use prebuilt components
-- ❌ Do NOT use JSON definitions
-- ✅ Are hand-coded TypeScript/React
+- Native apps are hand-coded TypeScript/React
+- Native apps have no JSON definition format
+- Each native app is independently bundled and loaded

 ---